MetOffice/simulation-systems/source/WorkingPractices/metadata_guidance.rst

    rose config-edit -M <path of working copy of branch/rose-meta/>:<path of working copy of JULES branch/rose-meta/>

-then once the app opens click on the LHS appname to being up the app meta panel.
+then once the app opens click on the LHS appname to display the app meta panel.
 Update this to HEAD rather than the version number and apply.

 Please note that if you have used an upgrade macro on the app then the meta line at the top of the app file will have changed